chrisbaume/speechsquirt/README.md

 # SpeechSquirt

-An experimental interface for displaying timed transcripts, one word at a time.
+An experimental interface for displaying timed transcripts, one word at a time (known as "rapid serial visual presentation", or RSVP), with synchronised playback of the speech recording.

 ### Demo